-You, like many fellow business owners, may have confidential information or business “secrets” kept under lock and key.
-Secrets could be a family recipe for the next restaurant, a coding algorithm built over the years, client list developed in the business, manufacturing processes or data and research compiled within a company.
-But no matter how tightly you’ve worked to protect your business trade secrets, people may still find ways to steal them and use them to their advantage.
+Like many fellow business owners, you may have confidential information or business “secrets” kept under lock and key.
+These secrets could be a family recipe for the next restaurant, a coding algorithm built over the years, a carefully cultivated client list, a specialized manufacturing process or data and research compiled within the company.
+But regardless of how tightly you’ve worked to protect your business trade secrets, people may still find ways to steal them and use them to their advantage.
 Trade secret law provides a way to obtain legal recourse from someone misappropriating your business secrets.

-However, just because something is private does not make it a trade secret, so it is important to understand the rules, as well as your rights and remedies in the case of misappropriation.
+However, just because something is private does not make it a trade secret, so it is important to understand what private information can be protected, as well as your rights and remedies for the unauthorized taking of trade secrets.

-While most states adopted some version of the Uniform Trade Secrets Act (UTSA), New York is the sole exception.
-Instead, New York relies mainly on common law which creates civil liability for misappropriation of someone else’s trade secret.
+While all other 49 states have adopted some version of the Uniform Trade Secrets Act (UTSA), New York is the sole exception.
+Instead, New York relies mainly on common law protection, which creates civil liability for misappropriation of someone else’s trade secret.

 On the federal side, the Defend Trade Secrets Act of 2016 (DTSA) is similar to the UTSA, including how the act defines trade secrets and misappropriation.

 Before bringing any potential claims for misappropriation of a trade secret, you must first determine what confidential information is considered a trade secret.
-The definition may vary state by state.
+The definition likely varies by state.

 The DTSA defines a trade secret as “all forms and types of financial, business, scientific, technical, economic, or engineering information, including patterns, plans, compilations, program devices, formulas, designs, prototypes, methods, techniques, processes, procedures, programs, or codes, whether tangible or intangible, and whether or how stored, compiled, or memorialized physically, electronically, graphically, photographically, or in writing.”
 18 U.S.C. §1839(3).

-Generally speaking, even if a business secret falls under one of the DTSA categories above, it must also meet these requirements: (1) the owner must have taken reasonable measures to keep the information secret, (2) the information has an independent economic value from being not disclosed, and (3) the information is not readily ascertainable by someone else who can obtain economic value from disclosing or using it.
+Generally speaking, even if a business secret falls under one of the DTSA categories above, it must also meet the following requirements: (1) the owner must have taken reasonable measures to keep the information secret, (2) the information has an independent economic value from being not disclosed and (3) the information is not readily ascertainable by someone else who can obtain economic value from disclosing or using it.
 18 U.S.C. §1839(3)(B).

 Both the DTSA and New York law have a statute of limitations of three years to bring a claim.

-If you are concerned about protecting your trade secrets, an attorney can assist with drafting appropriate confidentiality and nondisclosure agreements with anyone who may have access to such information, such as employees, vendors, and business partners.
+If you are concerned about protecting your trade secrets, our attorneys can assist with drafting appropriate confidentiality and nondisclosure agreements with anyone who may have access to such information, such as employees, vendors and business partners.
 In the event of misappropriation, a lawyer can also advise regarding potential claims and seek appropriate remedial actions to prevent publication of the trade secret and obtain damages.
 Contact a member of our team for next steps.

 This Blog is made available by Romano Law PLLC for general informational and educational purposes only, not to provide specific legal advice.
 By using this Blog you understand that there is no attorney client relationship between you and Romano Law PLLC or any individual contributor.
 You should consult a licensed professional attorney for individual advice regarding your own situation.